 Visit the prison

-The prison was built in 1862 by colonial French and later run by the South Vietnamese and Americans.
+The prison was built in 1862 by the colonial French and later run by the South Vietnamese and Americans.

 It was hell on earth for people fighting for the independence of Vietnam.

 Prisoners were held in several prisons and treated in horrible conditions.
 They were beaten, tortured, and kept in “tiger cages”.
 More than 20,000 prisoners died on the island.
 The prison is ranked a special historical relic of national importance by the government of Vietnam.
 Furthermore, it’s preserved as a museum to tell future generations of the horrors endured here.
-Every year, thousands of Vietnamese, at all ages, come to visit and to pay their respects to the former inmates of the prisons, many of whom are considered great national heroes.
+Every year, thousands of Vietnamese, of all ages, come to visit and pay their respects to the former inmates of the prisons, many of whom are considered great national heroes.

 Scuba diving and boat trips

 Côn Đảo consists of different islets such as Bảy Cạnh islet, Tài islet, Tre islet, Trứng islet, Trác islet or Cau islet… is the convergence of coral reefs with the highest density in Vietnam, an ideal place to explore the amazing ocean world.
 The best time to dive is from March to June when the water is clear and calm.
 Also, there is only one way to travel between these islets – by boat.
 A boat trip to outlying islands can be arranged through some of the hotels or tourist agents.